Q: What is smARTpass?

 Q: So offers might be added?

-A: One nice feature about smARTpass is that partner organizations may add free or discount offers at any time, based on how their ticket sales are going.
+A: One nice feature about smARTpass is that partner organizations may add offers at any time, based on how their ticket sales are going.
 So we urge you to check the site often for new offers.

 Q: How do I keep track of how many reservations I have or whether I've already used up a reservation for a particular organization?